Avokadoen/hackerbook/README.md

 - Do "go get -u gitlab.com/avokadoen/softsecoblig2/..."
 - Run dep ensure in root of repo directory
 - Fill the values of the .envtmpl to your db information. we used mlab, but you could host a local mongodb for local hosting
-- For Captcha to work on registration page, you have to register on [Google's reCaptcha admin page](https://www.google.com/recaptcha/admin), and update to your public data-sitekey in the .env file
+- For Captcha to work on registration page, you have to register on [Google's reCaptcha admin page](https://www.google.com/recaptcha/admin), and update to your public data-sitekey in the signup.html (as this is not done through environment for now)

 ## How to host locally:
 - After doing the initial setup do "go run ./cmd/forum/" in root folder